 Thank you so much for your great advice.
 As Cambodia seems a little more untouched than Thailand and Vietnam, I was unsure of how to approach it with kids.
 Your advice has given me the confidence to plan a bit before I go, but to just go with the flow once we get there.
 A much more exciting and hopefully rewarding way to see the world I think!
 Have you any other tips ie places to see and things to do, that you have experienced there?
-Do you prefer Vietnam or Cambodia overall? over 6 years ago
+Do you prefer Vietnam or Cambodia overall? almost 7 years ago

 Hi freebunny, I spent 3 weeks in Cambodia a few years back and was a little worried about how easy it'd be to get around, find food etc. Turns out that it was totally fine and I'm really glad I didn't do a tour - it gave us the flexibility to change our minds (we thought we'd spend 2 days on the beach in Sihanoukville, but that turned into 5).